Introduction to Semi-discrete Calculus: Establishing a Semi-discrete Version of Green's Theorem

+\begin{remark}Note that the formulation of theorem \ref{ftc_theorem} is a semi-discrete analog of Green's theorem; it relates the double integral of a function in a domain with the semi-discrete line integral of the antiderivative along the domain's edge.
+This is a concise version of corollary \ref{semi_discrete_green}.
+One may opt to apply either version, according to the use case and requirements.
+The formulation of the former is concise due to the encapsulation embodied in the semi-discrete line integral.
+The later, however, is slightly more verbose; however, it may be more convenient in cases where one prefers to refrain from applying this new integration method. \end{remark}

-\end{proof} \begin{example} Let us apply the slanted line integral to curves formed by finite unification of rectangles, and see in which sense theorem \ref{extended_discrete_green} extends the \textit{antiderivative formula}.
-Assume that we are given an integrable function $f:\mathbb{R}^{2}\rightarrow\mathbb{R}$ and its cumulative distribution function $F_{p}:\mathbb{R}^{2}\rightarrow\mathbb{R}$, where $p\in\mathbb{R}$.
+\begin{exm}Let us apply the semi-discrete line integral to a domain formed by a finite unification of rectangles, and see in which sense theorem \ref{ftc_theorem} consolidates with theorem \ref{wang} for such domains.
+Let $f:\mathbb{R}^{2}\rightarrow\mathbb{R}$ be a function that admits an antiderivative $F$.

-For a simple rectangular domain whose edges are parallel to the axes, it holds that:
+For a rectangle $ABCD$ whose edges are parallel to the axes, it holds that: